winstonDeGreef/Mechanica/README.md

 - Report issues or suggest improvements
 - Provide feedback on the interactive elements

-## 📄 License
+## 📄 Licenses

-This work is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/), unless stated otherwise.
+This book is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/), unless stated otherwise.

 You are free to:
 - **Share** — copy and redistribute the material in any medium or format
 - **Adapt** — remix, transform, and build upon the material for any non-commercial purpose provided proper attribution is given.

+All python simulations and scripts are licensed under [CC0](https://creativecommons.org/public-domain/cc0/), meaning these can be used without limitations and attribution.

 ## 📧 Contact